The Leopard-1963

 Suffering from dubbing and quality control issues can do nothing to ruin a spectacular offering that is a cinematic gem and testament to the power of The Leopard’s (1963) staying power.

-I eagerly await the day when the traditional Italian version can be located, and discovered, as this will assuredly be a treat to sink my teeth into.
+I eagerly await the day when the traditional Italian version can be found and discovered.
+It will be a treat to eat.

 Until then, the film is a historical epic that can be appreciated for the dynamics and importance it so richly deserves.